So it’s time to learn about the Miditerranean Diet?

 We’ve talked about alcohol extensively here at Nerd Fitness, and one of our preferred drink recommendations is red wine.
 As long as you are keeping your calorie consumption under control, occasionally enjoying adult beverages can be part of your strategy.

-Frequently Asked Questions on the Mediterranean Diet
+7 Common Questions on Starting the Mediterranean Diet

-1) “Steve, I had a grand father who grew up on the Mediterranean and he ate differently than this.
+1) “Steve, I had a grandfather who grew up on the Mediterranean and he ate differently than this.
 Henceforth, this diet is null and void.
 GOOD DAY, SIR.”

 Okay that’s not really a question.
 And kind of rude.
 But I’ll address it.
 I want to stress again that the Mediterranean Diet may or may not be exactly what people in the Mediterranean back in the 1950s actually ate.